fantasycalendar/FoundryVTT-Sequencer/README.md

 # Sequencer

-This module implements a basic sequencer that can be used for managing a flow of a pipeline, like sequencing a set of actions or animations.
+This module implements a basic pipeline that can be used for managing the flow of a set of functions, effects, sounds, and macros.

 The effects created by this module is completely synchronized across all clients thanks to the hard work of U~man over at [FXMaster](https://gitlab.com/mesfoliesludiques/foundryvtt-fxmaster).